Statistical Inference for Generative Model Comparison: Additional empirical results

-Figure \ref{fig:sigmoid_optimal} compares the inference performances of EEs of $T$-statistics with unknown variance under sigmoid transformation across different input distributions of $X$ and different sample sizes $n$, and we use the CLT of $T$-statistics as competitor.
+Figures \ref{fig:linear_optimal_whole} and \ref{fig:sigmoid_optimal} compare the inference performances of EEs of $T$-statistics with unknown variance across different input distributions of $X$ and different sample sizes $n$, and we use the CLT of $T$-statistics as competitor.
 We find that EEs successfully keep the coverage rate at the nominal level while CLT suffers bigger coverage errors over $\alpha$, especially when the sample size $n$ is relatively small (like $n<100$).
 These further point out that the EEs can be used for early stopping and the optimal training sample determination in the inference of relative scores.

-Figures \ref{fig:triviaqa_fb_mis} and \ref{fig:triviaqa_meta_fb} present the pairwise CIs comparison results of LLMs: OPT-1.3B vs. Mistral-7B, and OPT-1.3B vs. Llama3-8B.
-The results indicate that both of the Mistral-7B and the Llama3-8B models are significantly different from OPT-1.3B model, which makes sense because of the quite different memory sizes.